kacperks/Fractal_Engine/README.md

 * GLFW
 * Cmake or visual studio 2019

-To install this libary on linux type
+To install this libaries on linux type

         sh lib.sh